“I’m not looking for anything serious.”

 We want to be certain, but we don’t want to commit.

 Our generation is a goddamn mess when it comes to romance, and it’s not okay.
-If you don’t have the maturity to recognize a relationship when you’re in one, you have no right to be “talking to” someone.
+If you don’t have the maturity to recognize a relationship when you’re in one, you can’t “talk to” someone.
 Generation Y, I adore you, but it’s time to take some responsibility and grow the fuck up.

 Featured Image via Pexels.

 It was so much Easier finding love in the good old days compared to today.

 Many of us were just Meant to meet the Wrong Person when it comes to finding Love, especially for us men unfortunately.

 Today unfortunately women have really changed for the worst of all since they just like sleeping around with different men all the time instead of committing themselves to just only one man.
 Too many women nowadays just like to party all the time and get real wasted.
 Then again which most of these women are just down right very pathetic altogether now as well.